Rudigus/omberma/README.md

 # omberma
 I'm interested in decentralized networking, so I'll try to learn about it and apply in this game.
 Also, I wanted to make a game to play with my friends on mobile (via wireless ad-hoc network), without the need for Internet access.
 The LAN system is basically done, but the game is bare-bones.

 Still, I would like to implement ways of connecting over the Internet too.
 Without a centralized server, that is.
 The server will still be one of the players.
-From my researches, there are basically 3 ways (that I know) to accomplish what I want:
+Based on my research, there are basically 3 ways (that I know) to accomplish what I want:

 1º - Port forwarding - requires the host to go to his router settings and do the process manually.
 Not very user-friendly.